 Concentration of investment credit risk is required to be disclosed by the District for any single investment that represents 5% or more of total investments (excluding investments issued by or explicitly guaranteed by the U.S. Government, investments in mutual funds, investments in external investment pools and investments in other pooled investments).
 The District has no policy in place to minimize the risk of loss resulting from over concentration of assets in specific maturity, specific issuer or specific class of securities.
-The District's deposits were not exposed to concentration of investment credit risk for the year ended December 31, 2021.
+The District did not have any investments at December 31, 2022.